-WARNING: TO AVOID INJURY FROM UNEXPECTED SAW OR WORK MOVEMENT, LEVELING FEET MUST BE ADJUSTED SO THAT SAW DOES NOT ROCK.
-TO AVOID UNEXPECTED CARRIAGE MOVEMENT, ADJUST LEVELING FEET SO THAT THE ARM SLOPES SLIGHTLY DOWNWARD TO THE REAR.
+WARNING: TO AVOID INJURY FROM UNEXPECT-ED SAW OR WORK MOVEMENT, LEVELING FEET MUST BE ADJUSTED SO THAT SAW DOES NOT ROCK.
+TO AVOID UNEXPECTED CARRIAGE MOVE-MENT, ADJUST LEVELING FEET SO THAT THE ARM SLOPES SLIGHTLY DOWNWARD TO THE REAR.

-- 4. To adjust leveling feet so the saw will set properly: - a.
-Move saw to desired location. - b.
-With 3/4" wrench loosen bottom nut. - c.
-Back off top nut by hand. - d.
-Raise or lower foot by adjusting bottom nut using 3/4" wrench. - e.
-Snug top nut against inside of base by hand. - f.
-Adjust all four feet as necessary, then tighten all four bottom nuts using a 3/4" wrench.
+a.
+Move saw to desired location.

+b.
+With 9/16" wrench loosen bottom nut.

+c.
+Back off top nut by hand.

+d.
+Raise or lower foot by adjusting bottom nut using 9/16" wrench.

+e.
+Snug top nut against inside of base by hand.

+f.
+Adjust all four feet as necessary, then tighten all four bottom nuts using a 9/16" wrench.